xuanxuanx-98/CompMod_2324_BN-AP/README.md

 # spaCy Performance on Named Entity Recognition with Code-Mixed Data

-Project work for seminar Computational Modeling's BN and AP requirements.
+Project work for seminar Computational Modeling's BN requirements.

 About: This project aims to examine multi-functional spaCy language models' performance on named entity recognition (NER) tasks, when the texts are code-mixed.